British stocks fall back as Carillion crashes, Sky soars

-LONDON (Reuters) - British stocks fell back into the red on Friday, ending a short-lived recovery, as takeover interest boosted Sky and construction firm Carillion plummeted after warning it would breach debt covenants.
+LONDON, Nov 17 (Reuters) - British stocks fell back into the red on Friday, ending a short-lived recovery rally as takeover interest boosted Sky and construction firm Carillion plummeted after warning it would breach debt covenants.

-The index ended the session 0.1 percent lower with a loss of 0.7 percent on the week, tracking weakness in European markets.
-Mid-caps .FTMC fell 0.3 percent, also seeing a second week of losses.
+The index was down 0.3 percent by 0900 GMT, and on track for a 0.9 percent loss on the week, tracking weakness in European markets.
+Mid-caps fell 0.4 percent, also set for a second week of losses.

 Corporate news drove the most attention-grabbing moves, from Sky on the blue-chip index to Carillion among small-caps.

-Pay-TV firm Sky (SKYB.L) shot more than 4 percent higher to the top of the FTSE after sources said Comcast Corp (CMCSA.O) and Verizon Communications (VZ.N) had expressed interest in acquiring part of Rupert Murdoch’s Twenty-First Century Fox Inc’s (FOXA.O) assets.
+Pay-TV firm Sky shot up 3.1 percent to the top of the FTSE after sources said Comcast Corp and Verizon Communications had expressed interest in acquiring part of Rupert Murdoch’s Twenty-First Century Fox Inc’s assets.

 “Comcast’s interest in the 39 percent stake in Sky seems plausible,” said Liberum analysts.
 “Its NBC Universal has publicly stated its interest in expanding its non-U.S. assets for a number of years and the UK is a key market for many of the U.S. media groups.”

 The U.S. groups’ interest demonstrates Fox’s stake in Sky is still seen as a valuable asset, Liberum added.
-Sky shares enjoyed their best day in nearly a year.
+Sky shares were set for their best day in nearly five months.

+Downgrades and disappointing results sent the broad market lower, while materials and mining stocks fell as nickel prices sank on worries over growth in Chinese steel markets.

+Anglo American, Rio Tinto and Glencore were among the biggest drags on the index.

-Small-cap construction firm Carillion (CLLN.L) collapsed more than 48 percent after a third profit warning set it up to breach debt covenants at the end of the year.
+Small-cap construction firm Carillion collapsed 34 percent after a third profit warning set it up to breach debt covenants at the end of the year.

 “The Carillion horror show continues,” said Nicholas Hyett, equity analyst at Hargreaves Lansdown.